normanormata/norma-normata/_pages/fg.md

 8. The general assembly is not invested with power, by virtue of its own authority, to make pronouncements which bind the conscience of the members of the church.
 Yet the deliverances of the general assembly, if declarative of the Word of God, are to be received with deference and submission not only because of their fidelity to the Word of God but also because of the nature of the general assembly as the supreme judicatory of the church.
 Deliverances, resolutions, overtures, and other actions which have the effect of amending or adding to the subordinate standards shall not be binding unless they have been approved by the general assembly and presbyteries in the manner provided in this Form of Government for the amendment of the constitution.

-## Chapter XVI
-Congregational Meetings
+## Chapter XVI: Congregational Meetings
 1. Meetings of the congregation shall be called by the session.
 A stated meeting shall be held at least once annually to consider the affairs of the congregation.
 Other meetings shall be called when the session deems it to be for the best interests of the congregation or when requested in writing to do so by one-fourth of the communicant members of the congregation in good and regular standing.
 Only those and all those persons who are communicant members of the congregation in good and regular standing shall be entitled to vote.
 Voting by proxy shall not be permitted, nor shall anyone be allowed to vote except when the vote is being taken.

 2. The provisions of Section 1 of this chapter shall apply to a mission work which may hold a congregational meeting in its area when duly called by its session or presbytery.
 Such a congregational meeting may be held when at least one member of the session is present and when a quorum of communicant members of the mission work as designated by the session is present.